puneetmatharu/cpp-fpdiff/README.md

 | `fpdiff.py`          | 682.5 ms ±  19.0 ms |
 | `build/fpdiff`       | 61.1 ms ± 7.1 ms    |
 | `build/fpdiff_boost` | 82.0 ms ± 6.3 ms    |

+## License

+The code in `fpdiff.py` has been borrowed from the [`oomph-lib`](https://github.com/oomph-lib/oomph-lib) repository and thus falls under the licensing conditions of that repository (see [LICENSE](./LICENCE)).
+The remaining code also falls under the purview of this license.